humanitec-architecture/resource-packs-aws/README.md

 ---

-The AWS Resource Pack contains various reference implementation of connecting AWS with [Humanitec](https://humanitec.com/).
+The AWS Resource Pack contains various reference implementation of connecting AWS with [the Humanitec Platform Orchestrator](https://developer.humanitec.com/platform-orchestrator/overview/).

 You can find more details about Resource Packs and how to use them [inside the Humanitec documentation](https://developer.humanitec.com/platform-orchestrator/resources/resource-packs/).